deepakacharyab/resume/README.md

 	Global Hydrometeorology Resource Center (GHRC) is to provide a comprehensive active archive of both data and knowledge augmentation services with a focus on hazardous weather, its governing dynamical and physical processes, and associated applications.
 Within this broad mandate, GHRC will focus on lightning, tropical cyclones, and storm-induced hazards through integrated collections of satellite, airborne, and in-situ data sets.
 The GHRC is a partnership between NASA Marshall Space Flight Center (MSFC) and The University of Alabama in Huntsville (UAH).

-- **Responsibilities on the above projects:
+  **Responsibilities on the above projects:**
-**
-•	Design discussions to provide extensive solutions to the requirements
+  - Design discussions to provide extensive solutions to the requirements
-•	Design and analysis of systems and data for various projects
+  - Design and analysis of systems and data for various projects
-•	Investigation and incorporation of Artificial Intelligence/Machine Learning/Deep Learning methodologies in projects
+  - Investigation and incorporation of Artificial Intelligence/Machine Learning/Deep Learning methodologies in projects
-•	Research and develop machine learning models and provide software solutions
+  - Research and develop machine learning models and provide software solutions
-•	Application development using Java and front-end frameworks.
+  - Application development using Java and front-end frameworks.
-•	Participation in data and systems life cycle
+  - Participation in data and systems life cycle
-•	Collaborations with customers and partners
+  - Collaborations with customers and partners
-•	Mentoring students who work as a research assistant
+  - Mentoring students who work as a research assistant
-•	Research to develop new techniques and systems that ultimately solve real-world problems through the transfer of innovative technologies and knowledge
+  - Research to develop new techniques and systems that ultimately solve real-world problems through the transfer of innovative technologies and knowledge

 ### Part-time Instructor (August 2022 – Present)